Offbeatmammal/jsErrLog/README.markdown

   set when loading the page.

 [RFC4112]: http://www.ietf.org/rfc/rfc4122.txt

+You can verify that the format of the parameters using a tool such as [Fiddler](http://fiddlertool.com) to watch the messages as they are sent over http.

 The response given by your service ***must be valid JavaScript***.
 This is *very* important, as it otherwise might lead to a flood of requests coming in